-3 killed by falling trees as storm lashes Australian city
+Wild windstorm kills 3, taints water in Melbourne, Australia

-MELBOURNE, Australia (AP) — A wild storm that hit Australia’s second-largest city knocked out power to 50,000 homes and felled trees that killed three people, authorities said Friday.
+MELBOURNE, Australia (AP) — A wild storm that hit Australia’s second-largest city knocked out power to 56,000 homes, contaminated the water supply and felled trees that killed three people, authorities said Friday.

-A 4-year-old boy was struck by a tree Thursday evening and died later in hospital, a police statement said.
+A 4-year-old boy was struck by a tree Thursday evening and died later in hospital, police said, as Melbourne was lashed by wind speeds up to 158 kph (98 mph).

 A 59-year-old man was killed when a falling tree crushed the car he was driving.
 And another tree truck a pickup truck on a highway, killing a 36-year-old woman passenger.
 The 24-year-old male driver was taken to hospital with minor injuries, officials said.